-Currently heating and cooling account for 36% of Australia’s household energy consumption and shelter accounts for 29% our overall footprint per capita.
-Thermally efficient housing that is sourced from renewable resources offers a solution to this situation.
+Heating and cooling currently account for 36% of Australia’s household energy consumption and shelter accounts for 29% our overall footprint per capita.

-When Hemp Masonry it is exposed to the sun it warms up very little, and when the outside temperature drops it is able to release heat to balance the difference in temperature between the inside and outside.
+When external Hemp Masonry walls are exposed to the sun they heat up very little, and when the outside temperature drops they are also able to release heat to balance the difference in temperature between the inside and outside.
 (Perier 2001) These properties were also confirmed by the BRE’ s tests (2001) in Haverhill.

 “Having a low impact, carbon-negative, sustainable form of construction that can be used in volume house building or even multi-storey office blocks, factories and warehouses is an exciting development that provides a genuine solution to demands for zero-carbon construction.”
 (Rachel Bevan & Prof. Tom Woolley, Hemp lime Construction, A Guide to Building with Hemp Lime Composites, BRE Press, UK)